 António da Cruz Rodrigues

-My photographies reveal, or intend to, a world that did not exist, a world which is different from the one that previously existed.
+My photography reveals, or intends to, a world that did not exist, a world which is different from the one that previously existed.
 That is why I am so fascinated to take photos at places where we are used to pass by with indifference.

-My creative act and its hypothetical value it is not only about the way I confine the place or about the way I establish physical limits over a territory, through an image format that explicits the elements that it contains.
-My creation is about the abstraction ability to go besides the physical limits that the printed image imposes.
-The bigger the territory besides the physical limits of a printed image is, the less I dominate it and more abstract and beautiful it becomes, stimulating my curiosity and ability to inquire.
+My creative act and its hypothetical value is not only about the way I confine the place or about the way I establish physical limits over a territory, through an image format that explicitly shows the elements that it contains.
+My creation is about the abstract ability to go beyond the physical limits that the printed image imposes.
+The bigger the territory and the physical limit of the printed image, the less I dominate it and more abstract and beautiful it becomes, stimulating my curiosity and ability to inquire.

 There is no questioning if the photography is a kind of map that delimits a place, trying to refrain the infinite and therefore killing its magic.
 The photography should not be a list of explicit elements as if we were shopping at the supermarket.
 What enchants me in an image is not having a list that defines it, that imposes its limits, that auto-contextualises it.

-I do not want to be distant from the photographies I take.
+I do not want to be distant from the photographs I take.
 I want to be part of the places I photograph.
-I do not want to look at an image as if it was a map the brings me the illusion of owning a territory where I have never been, and which “objectifies ” it in oder to find a specific mean or sense.
-My photographies are meant to be “dis-objectified” from the photographed place.
+I do not want to look at an image as if it was a map that brings me the illusion of owning a territory where I have never been, and which “objectifies” it in order to find a specific meaning or sense.
+My photographs are meant to be “dis-objectified” (de-objectified) from the photographed place.
 I intend to go beyond the common sense, without prejudice.